openxla/stablehlo/docs/spec.md

 * `def baseline_element_type(x: Value | Placeholder | Type) -> Type` is a
 shortcut for `element_type(baseline_type(x))`.

 * `baseline_type` is defined on tensor types and quantized tensor types and transforms them to a "baseline", i.e. a type with the same shape but with the quantization parameters of the element type reset to default values.
-This is used as a handy trick to compare types without quantization parameters which is needed quite often.
+This is used as a handy trick to compare both tensor and quantized tensor types uniformly, which is needed quite often.
+For quantized types, this enables comparing types ignoring the quantization parameters, that is, `shape`, `storage_type`, `expressed_type`, `storage_min`, `storage_max`, and `quantization_dimension` (for per-axis quantized type) must all match, but `scales` and `zero points` may differ.

 ```python
 def baseline_type(x: Value | Placeholder | Type) -> Type: